hyperledger/indy-hipe/text/0025-key-types/README.md

 Only Elliptic curve keys are supported.

-There are 2 kinds of keys in Indy (excluding BLS keys)
+On the basis of size, there can be 2 kinds of keys in Indy

 1. Keys with size 32 bytes.
 These are either ed25519 keys if used in a signing context or Curve 25519 keys if used in encryption context.
 2. Keys with size greater than or less than 32 bytes.
 For these keys, read the bytes before the colon, i.e `:`; this is the prefix which determines what kind of key follows after `:`.
-The prefix is at most 7 bytes and the key is at most 64 bytes.
+The prefix is at most 7 bytes and the key is at most 192 bytes.
 (The reason is described under Reference).

 The keys are always encoded as base58.